griga23/shoe-store/lab2.md

 ### 5. Loyalty Levels Calculation

-Now we are ready to calculate loyalty level for our customers
+Now we are ready to calculate loyalty levels for our customers.

-First let's see which loyalty levels are being calculated
+First let's see which loyalty levels are being calculated:
 ```
 SELECT
   email,